 Check out this fantastic video and a bit of behind the scenes at the 2018 Wairarapa Wines Harvest Festival.

-Liz Pollock, the organizer of the annual Wairarapa Harvest Festival, referred to it as the party in a paddock.
+Liz Pollock, the then organizer of the annual Wairarapa Harvest Festival, referred to it as the party in a paddock.
 That was too modest.
 It was gourmet on the grass!